 A phobia is strong fear or dread of a thing or event, which is out of proportion to the reality of the situation.
-The most effective treatment is cognitive behavioural therapy (CBT).
+The most effective treatment is cognitive behavioural therapy.
 Antidepressant medication also helps in many cases.

 What are the symptoms of phobia?

 If you come near to, or into contact with, the feared situation you become anxious or distressed.
 In addition you may also have one or more unpleasant physical symptoms.
-These can be, for example, a fast heart rate, palpitations, feeling sick, shaking (tremor), sweating, dry mouth, chest pain, a 'knot in the stomach', and fast breathing.
+These can be, for example:

 The physical symptoms are partly caused by the brain which sends lots of messages down nerves to various parts of the body when you are anxious.
-In addition, you release stress hormones (such as adrenaline) into the bloodstream when you are anxious.
+In addition, you release stress hormones - such as adrenaline (epinephrine) - into the bloodstream when you are anxious.
 These can also act on the heart, muscles and other parts of the body to cause symptoms.

 You may even become anxious by just thinking of the feared situation.
-You end up avoiding the feared situation as much as possible, which can restrict your life and cause suffering.
+You end up avoiding the feared situation as much as possible, which can restrict your life and cause distress.

 There are different types of phobia